 Australia Telescope National Facility (ATNF)

-Greater resolving power is achieved by linking one or more of the antennas in the Compact Array with a seventh 22-meter dish, known as the Mopra Telescope, 100 km (60 miles) to the south near the Siding Spring optical observatory and the town of Coonabarabran, and the 64-meter (210-foot) radio telescope at the Parkes Observatory, which has been in use 1961 and is a further 200 km (120 miles) to the south.
+Greater resolving power is achieved by linking one or more of the antennas in the Compact Array with a seventh 22-meter dish, known as the Mopra Telescope, 100 kilometers (60 miles) to the south near the Siding Spring optical observatory and the town of Coonabarabran, and the 64-meter (210-foot) radio telescope at the Parkes Observatory, which has been in use 1961 and is a further 200 kilometers (120 miles) to the south.
 Together, these antennas form the Long Baseline Array.

 A notable feature of the Australia Telescope is the particularly large range of wavelengths at which it can observe.
 This facility makes it possible to map the emission from interstellar molecules of spectral lines in the radio region of the spectrum.